Garnek0/GarnOS/README.md

 GarnOS is A Simple, Open-Source, Hobby Operating System.

-The main goals of GarnOS are support and modularity.
+The main goals of GarnOS are compatibility and modularity.

 ## Notable Features